oracle-weblogic/cloud-native-XWeeks/stack/README.md

 In this tutorial you will learn how to quickly provision a group of related Oracle Cloud resources with Oracle Cloud Stack Manager.
 You will use Cloud Stack Manager and a custom Oracle stack template to provision Oracle MySQL Cloud Service instance and multiple Oracle Application Container Cloud Services.

-The FixItFast Cloud Native Applications requires the following services:
+The FixItFast Cloud Native Application requires the following services:

 - MySQL Database service for customer data
 - JavaSE (Spring Boot) REST service to access customer data persisted by MySQL Database service